s9y/s9y.github.io/README.md

 Documentation is maintained in [Markdown](https://daringfireball.net/projects/markdown/) (`.md`) files using the [kramdown](http://kramdown.gettalong.org) library to transform it to HTML though [Jekyll](http://jekyllrb.com) on [GitHub pages](https://pages.github.com).

+### Building locally

+To build the site locally, please follow GitHub's instructions for [using Jekyll with Pages]](https://help.github.com/articles/using-jekyll-with-pages/).

 ### Markdown usage

 * Some heading levels are reserved for other elements of the site layout.
 The first heading level you may use in Markdown files is `h2` (`##` in Markdown), so you have `h2` to `h6` available.
 If you feel that a section needs more structuring, it should probably be split up in two or more sections.